-Flow chart for the diagnostic approach to dogs not vaccinated against canine leishmaniosis (CanL) with suspected clinical signs and/or clinicopathological abnormalities consistent with CanL
+Flow chart for the diagnostic approach to dogs not vaccinated against leishmaniosis with suspected clinical signs and/or clinicopathological abnormalities consistent with leishmaniosis

 - Dogs with clinical leishmaniosis are those presenting compatible clinical signs and/or clinicopathological abnormalities, and having a confirmed L. infantum infection.

 - Dogs with subclinical infection (infected but clinically health y) are those that present neither clinical signs on physical examination nor clinicopathological abnormalities on routine laboratory tests (CBC, biochemical profile and urinalysi s) but have a confirmed L. infantum infection.

 - Parasitological: cytology/histology, immunohistochemistry and culture.

 - Molecular: conventional, nested and real-time polymerase chain reaction (PCR).